Part 1: Clean Water Rule Rollback Proposal

 First, the Administration would eliminate (“rescind”) the 2015 Clean Water Rule.
 This action, for which the comment period closed September 27, would return us to the legal uncertainty (and case-by-case determinations) that the Clean Water Rule was designed to clear up.

-Second, the Trump Administration would issue a new Rule with a different definition of which “waters” are protected by the Clean Water Act.
+Second, the Trump Administration would issue a new rule with a different definition of which “waters” are protected by the Clean Water Act.
 The Administration would have to go through a new rule-making process to adopt its preferred definition.
-The Administration has indicated it won’t have a proposal ready until the end of this year.

 The Trump Administration has signaled its intent to define Clean Water Act protections very narrowly, providing protections only to “navigable waters.”
 This definition would exclude thousands of miles of smaller streams and millions of acres of wetlands all across the U.S..
 Since many of these smaller waterways are in the headwaters of larger rivers, pollution from these excluded streams would inevitably impact “navigable” waters downstream.